mcmartins/room-booking/README.md

 ### Run

-There is a folder dist containing the runnable jar and scripts to run on windows and linux systems.
+There is a folder dist containing the runnable jar and scripts to run on windows and linux systems. e.g:

 **Windows:** booking.bat c:\largeSet.csv 3600<br/>
-**Linux:**   booking.sh /tmp/largeSet.csv 3600
+**Linux:**   chmod +x booking.sh; ./booking.sh /tmp/largeSet.csv 3600

 ## REST API